mscheel/firebass/phase3.md

 After the google doc was taken down, the last line in the terminal now reads `http://probassfinders.foo/supersecretswimmerwinners/gift-shop.html`

-After ~ 24 hours we all recieved an email from google saying we won!
+After ~ 24 hours we all received an email from google saying we won!
 Here's the email we got:

 ```
 Hi Brandon,